valkey-io/valkey-doc/commands/lrange.md

 Out of range indexes will not produce an error.
 If `start` is larger than the end of the list, an empty list is returned.
-If `stop` is larger than the actual end of the list, Redis will treat it like the last element of the list.
+If `stop` is larger than the actual end of the list, Valkey will treat it like the last element of the list.

 @examples